-Proposal Vote Required Broker Discretionary Voting Allowed Effect of Abstentions and Broker Non-Votes Proposal 1 - To re-elect three members of the Board, two of which will serve for a term of three years and one of which will serve for a term of two years, and until their respective successors are duly elected and qualified.
-Affirmative vote of a majority of the votes cast at the Annual Meeting in person (virtually) or by proxy.
-No Abstentions and broker non-votes will have no effect on the result of the vote.
+Proposal Proposal 1 - To re-elect three members of the Board, two of which will serve for a term of three years and one of which will serve for a term of two years, and until their respective successors are duly elected and qualified.
+Vote Required Affirmative vote of a majority of the votes cast at the Annual Meeting in person (virtually) or by proxy.
+Broker Discretionary Voting Allowed No Effect of Abstentions and Broker Non-Votes Abstentions and broker non-votes will have no effect on the result of the vote.
 Proposal 2 - To approve a proposal to authorize the Company to sell or otherwise issue up to 25% of the then outstanding shares of the Company's common stock at an offering price per share to investors that is below the Company's then current NAV per share.
-Pursuant to Investment Company Act of 1940, as amended (the "1940 Act"), approval of this proposal requires the affirmative vote of: (i) a majority of the outstanding shares of common stock entitled to vote at the Annual Meeting; and (ii) a majority of the outstanding shares of common stock entitled to vote at the Annual Meeting which are not held by affiliated persons of the Company.
-The 1940 Act defines "a majority of the outstanding shares" as: (1) 67% or more of the voting securities present at the Annual Meeting if the holders of more than 50% of the outstanding voting securities of the Company are present or represented by proxy; or (2) more than 50% of the outstanding voting securities of the Company, whichever is less.
-No Abstentions and broker nonvotes, if any, will have the effect of a vote against this proposal.
+Company Act of 1940, as amended (the "1940 No Abstentions and broker non-votes, if any, will have the effect of a vote against this proposal.
 Proposal 3 - To transact such other business as may properly come before the Annual Meeting, or any postponement or adjournment thereof.
-Affirmative vote of a majority of the votes cast at the Annual Meeting in person virtually or by proxy.
+Affirmative vote of a majority of the votes cast at the Annual Meeting in person (virtually) or by proxy.
 No Abstentions and broker non-votes will have no effect on the result of the vote.